dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/handle-errors.md

 The following conditions apply to error handling with <xref:Microsoft.JSInterop.IJSRuntime.InvokeAsync%2A>:

 * If a call to <xref:Microsoft.JSInterop.IJSRuntime.InvokeAsync%2A> fails synchronously, a .NET exception occurs.
 A call to <xref:Microsoft.JSInterop.IJSRuntime.InvokeAsync%2A> may fail, for example, because the supplied arguments can't be serialized.
 Developer code must catch the exception.
-If app code in an event handler or component lifecycle method doesn't handle an exception in a Blazor Server app, the resulting exception is fatal to the app's circuit.
+If app code in an event handler or component lifecycle method doesn't handle an exception in a Blazor app operating over a Blazor circuit, the resulting exception is fatal to the app's circuit.
 * If a call to <xref:Microsoft.JSInterop.IJSRuntime.InvokeAsync%2A> fails asynchronously, the .NET <xref:System.Threading.Tasks.Task> fails.
 A call to <xref:Microsoft.JSInterop.IJSRuntime.InvokeAsync%2A> may fail, for example, because the JS-side code throws an exception or returns a `Promise` that completed as `rejected`.
 Developer code must catch the exception.
 If using the [`await`](/dotnet/csharp/language-reference/keywords/await) operator, consider wrapping the method call in a [`try-catch`](/dotnet/csharp/language-reference/keywords/try-catch) statement with error handling and logging.
-Otherwise in a Blazor Server app, the failing code results in an unhandled exception that's fatal to the app's circuit.
+Otherwise in a Blazor app operating over a Blazor circuit, the failing code results in an unhandled exception that's fatal to the app's circuit.
 * By default, calls to <xref:Microsoft.JSInterop.IJSRuntime.InvokeAsync%2A> must complete within a certain period or else the call times out.
 The default timeout period is one minute.
 The timeout protects the code against a loss in network connectivity or JS code that never sends back a completion message.
 If the call times out, the resulting <xref:System.Threading.Tasks> fails with an <xref:System.OperationCanceledException>.
 Trap and process the exception with logging.

 Similarly, JS code may initiate calls to .NET methods indicated by the [`[JSInvokable]` attribute](xref:blazor/js-interop/call-dotnet-from-javascript).
 If these .NET methods throw an unhandled exception: